bettkipkemoo/coursework-selection-skill/README.md

 Calls for course-selection requirements and procedures

 ## About
-Registering for courses during spring is necessaey , especially with the focus to implement a full time online registration.
+Registering for courses during spring is necessary , especially with the focus to implement a full time online registration.
 As the covid-19 continues to rampage the world, there is need to identify ways in which it can be sorted to faciltate learning.
 As such, coming up with a skill which will learn regular questions and address them appropriately will be very effective.
 This course-selection skill will be trained to achieve that.

 ## Examples
 * "When is the deadline to register for spring semester?"